 Orientation is your formal introduction to all that Virginia Commonwealth University has to offer.
-An orientation assistant will guide you through your campus visit to share insights about everything from academics to campus involvement.
+An Orientation Leader (OL) will guide you through your campus visit to share insights about everything from academics to campus involvement.
 You will attend programs and sessions that address academic requirements for your major as well as some of the out-of-class transitions you may experience as a new student.
 At the end of your stay, you will return home registered for a full schedule of classes for the upcoming semester and will feel better prepared for a successful start to the VCU collegiate experience.

 A transfer student has attended another four-year or community college prior to coming to VCU.

 Yes, parents and family members are welcome and encouraged to attend orientation.
 While you are meeting with other new students and attending sessions specific to your academic and social transition to VCU, your parents and guests will participate in events that are designed to address their unique needs.
-Sessions for parents and family members include information on campus resources and services, parent and family involvement in the VCU experience, academic opportunities, and expectations and changing relationships.
+Sessions for parents and family members include information on campus resources and services, parent and family involvement in the VCU experience, academic expectations, and changing relationships.

 There is a required fee for New Student Orientation.